 Intel Tiger Lake graphics

 Intel showed off a video of someone playing Counter-Strike: Global Offensive on an ultraportable with Iris Xe graphics.
-And games like Hitman 2, Far Cry New Dawn and Borderlands 3 will all be playable at 1080p.
-Intel didn’t say what setting such games would be running, but they appeared to be delivering acceptable graphics’ expect to game at 30 frames per second not 60fps in demanding game.
+And games like Hitman 2, Far Cry New Dawn and Borderlands 3 are all playable at 1080p.
+The games' graphical settings were acceptable for 30 fps gaming, not the 60 fps expected in demanding games.

 Intel Tiger Lake laptops